 Israel is a surprisingly small country.
 You can probably drive across the entire country from North to South in about 6 hours.
 But at the same time, it’s also an incredibly diverse place in terms of landscapes, cities, history and culture and the type of vacation you can have there.
 Due to its small size 10 days is enough time to see A LOT, if not everything you need to see in Israel and not feel rushed.

-Car Rental – Depending on how you plan to spend your time in Israel, you might not need to rent a car.
+Depending on how you plan to spend your time in Israel, you might not need to rent a car.
 If you’re spending a lot of time in Tel Aviv and just planning to hop over to Jerusalem for a few days, you’ll be fine without one.
-But if you’re planning on visiting more places around the country and going South as well (Dead Sea, Eilat, etc.) you definitely should rent one.
+But if you’re planning on maximizing your days in Israel and visiting more places around the country and going South as well (Dead Sea, Eilat, etc.) you definitely should rent one.

-Guide – We don’t typically hire guides often but Israel might be just the type of place where you need one, especially if you are going to Jerusalem.
+We don’t typically hire guides but Israel might be just the type of place where you need one, especially if you are going to Jerusalem.
 There is just so much to learn about the history of this place, as well as where to go and how to stay safe that we highly recommend it.
-We hired our guide Moti just for a day tour to Jerusalem but we’re sure his team offers other adventures as well.
+We hired our guide Moti just for a day tour to Jerusalem but his team offers other adventures as well.

 Moti Goldrat – Tour & Adventure Team